wesen1/ac-gema-run-submitter/README.md

 #### Server that provides an API for authorized servers to submit new runs

 - [ ] Set up a HTTP server to which you can send "run submit" requests, these requests would be processed by the tool, then gema servers can send requests to that server on map change
+  - [ ] Sibling docker containers are required for this (HTTP server runs inside docker container and needs to trigger actions in docker containers on the docker host)
 - [ ] Allow the tool to load a fixed map ignoring the one that the demo requires (for duplicated maps)
 - [ ] Sync the already existing maptops to speedrun.com